Xtreme-89/Python-Quiz/README.md

     - `hard_questions.txt`
 2. Make sure all of these files are in the same directory
 3. Run `Tech Challenge.py`
-check the new file in the directory, `info.py`
+check the new file in the directory `info.py` for score.